-This policy will be reviewed as guidance from the local authority or DfE is updated, and as a minimum once per year by Darren Ward (Deputy Headteacher).
+This policy will be reviewed as guidance from the local authority or DfE is updated, and as a minimum once per year by Darren Ward, Senior Leader with Strategic Overview for Attendance.
 At every review, the policy will be approved by the AGB.